Skip to main content

 Veterinary Nutritionist

-Contributing writer at PETLIBRO, sharing expert insights on pet health, nutrition, and modern pet care technology.
+Contributing writer at Pet and Angels, sharing expert insights on pet health, nutrition, and modern pet care technology.